Skip to content

 • Videos from the "Vimeo" platform of the third-party provider Vimeo, Inc, 555 West 18th, New York, New York 10011, USA.
 Data protection information: https://vimeo.com/privacy Cookie policy: https://vimeo.com/cookie_policy

 • To make our website visually appealing, we use Adobe Typekit from Adobe Systems Software Ireland Ltd. 4-6 Riverwalk, Citywest Business Campus, Dublin 24, Republic of Ireland ("Adobe").
-This service allows us to access Adobe's font library.
+This service gives us access to the Adobe font library.
 In order for the fonts we use to be integrated, your browser must establish a connection to an Adobe server in the USA and download the required font.
-This provides Adobe with the information that our website has been accessed from the IP address of your device.
-By concluding standard data protection clauses, Adobe has undertaken to guarantee the European data protection principles and the European level of data protection also in the context of data processing taking place in the USA.
-For more information on Adobe Typekit, please see Adobe's privacy policy at https://www.adobe.com/de/privacy.html.
+Adobe then receives the information that our website has been accessed from the IP address of your device.
+Further information about Adobe Typekit can be found in Adobe's privacy policy at https://www.adobe.com/de/privacy.html.

-14. Our social media presences
+18. Our social media presences

 If you also wish to assert rights against the provider of the social network, the easiest way to do so is to contact the respective provider directly.
 The provider knows both the details of the technical operation of the platform and the associated data processing as well as the specific purposes of the data processing.
 The contact details can be found in the data protection information linked below.
-We will also be happy to support you in asserting your rights, insofar as this is possible for us.
+We are also happy to support you in asserting your rights, insofar as this is possible for us.